oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 A Federation Operator **MUST** define Federation Rules that govern the operation of the federation and the conduct of its members.
 These rules encompass both technical requirements and non-technical processes.
 The following requirements apply to Federation Rules:

-- A Federation Operator **MUST** define rules and requirements for joining the federation.
-It is **RECOMMENDED** that Registration Policies are defined; see (#use_of_registration_policies).
+- The Federation Rules **MUST** define rules and requirements for joining the federation.
+It is **RECOMMENDED** that Registration Policies be defined; see (#use_of_registration_policies).

-- A Federation Operator **SHOULD** define protocol-specific requirements, including which underlying standards and profiles federation members are required to comply with.
+- Federation Rules **SHOULD** define protocol-specific requirements, including which underlying standards and profiles federation members are required to comply with.
 This includes interoperability requirements such as regulated algorithm support and requirements for Entity metadata.
 See (#adapting_oauth_2_0_and_openid_connect_for_openid_federation), (#adapting_oauth_2_0_and_openid_connect_for_openid_federation, use title).

-- A Federation Operator **SHOULD** define and maintain a Trust Mark Policy.
+- The Federation Rules **SHOULD** define and maintain a Trust Mark Policy.
 See (#trust_mark_policy).

-- It is **RECOMMENDED** that the Federation Operator defines federation-wide security requirements, such as minimum key lengths, key rollover frequency, and client authentication requirements.
+- It is **RECOMMENDED** that the Federation Rules define federation-wide security requirements, such as minimum key lengths, key rollover frequency, and client authentication requirements.

-- A Federation Operator **SHOULD** define recommended validity periods for Entity Statements in order to promote predictable behaviour and operational stability; see (#entity_statement_validity).
+- Federation Rules **SHOULD** define recommended validity periods for Entity Statements in order to promote predictable behaviour and operational stability; see (#entity_statement_validity).

-- A Federation Operator **SHOULD** define a base URL, or domain, for the federation.
+- The Federation Rules **SHOULD** define a base URL, or domain, for the federation.
 This base URL **SHOULD** be used when defining collision-resistant URLs within the federation context, such as Trust Mark type identifiers.

 Some of the above rules are enforced through metadata policies or constraints, while others are enforced by operational means such as audits and controls.